Please note: Regulations are currently under review for the 2023-24 season and so those currently published are subject to change.

-BVB i The BUCS Beach Volleyball Championships shall be conducted in accordance with the following BUCS sport specific regulations, the BUCS general regulations, and the FIVB Rules of the Game.
+BVB i The BUCS Beach Volleyball Championships shall be conducted in accordance with the following BUCS sport specific regulations, the BUCS general regulations, and the FIVB Official Beach Volleyball Rules.
 Further event specific requirements, rules, and regulations will be contained within the entry and pre-event information for each Championship.

 BVB ii In the event that these regulations contradict the BUCS general regulations, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

-BVB iii In the event that these regulations contradict those of the FIVB Rules of the Game, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+BVB iii In the event that these regulations contradict the FIVB Official Beach Volleyball Rules, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 BVB 1 Championships BUCS will host annually a Beach Volleyball Championships.
 The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.
 All competition specific event information will be available in the event entry information and pre-event information.
 Alongside the Pairs Championships, where entry levels permit, BUCS shall offer a Mixed Fours competition which shall not carry any BUCS Points.